mysmarthub/commandoro/README.txt

 Commandoro
 ==========

-Console and graphical utility for automating command execution
+Console and graphical utility for automating command execution.

 Author and developer: Aleksandr Suvorov